nodonut6311/arfima-nifty50/index.md

 ### Hurst Exponent via Rescaled Range (R/S) Analysis

-The Hurst exponent $H$ quantifies the degree of long-range dependence in a time series and serves as a definitive metric for assessing whether long-memory models such as ARFIMA are appropriate.
+The Hurst exponent $$H$$ quantifies the degree of long-range dependence in a time series and serves as a definitive metric for assessing whether long-memory models such as ARFIMA are appropriate.

 **Interpretation Guidelines:**
 - $$H > 0.5$$ implies slowly decaying autocorrelations and long-memory persistence